Hazard Mitigation Through Risk Management

 - Reject the action if the risk is unacceptable.

 - Ensure controls are implemented and accomplished to standards.

-- Supervise/evaluate effectiveness of controls and decisions.
-Stay on top of the situation and adjust risk controls as necessary.
+- Supervise/evaluate the effectiveness of controls and decisions.
+Monitor the situation and adjust risk controls as necessary.

-- Anticipate consequences of decisions; if controls do not work, determine problem and derive a better solution.
+- Anticipate consequences of decisions; if controls do not work, determine the problem, and derive a better solution.

-- Adjust actions as the situation changes; maintain situational awareness at all times.
+- Adjust actions as the situation changes.
+Maintain situational awareness.